- Thilo Braun - Class of 2012

 Now, an MBA Candidate Stanford University Graduate School of Business!

-Thilo has always been a great learner and leader.
-Graduating from BCIS in 2012 as a valedictorian, he was also the Student Council President, Volleyball and Soccer teams’ captain at BCIS.
+Thilo has always been an outstanding learner and leader.
+Graduating from BCIS in 2012 as a valedictorian, he was also the Student Council President, Volleyball and Soccer teams' captain at BCIS.
 After receiving a Master of Engineering in Aeronautical Engineering with first class Honours from Imperial College London, Thilo joined innovative aviation start-up Lilium Aviation.
 He is currently continuing his learning journey in both MBA and MS in CleanTech at Stanford University.

 If using one word to describe BCIS, Thilo would say 'community'.
 As a young child he grew up in a small town in Germany, so coming to BCIS was his first international experience.
 The metropolis of Beijing and the diversity of people at BCIS not only taught Thilo to understand different cultures and perspectives but prepared him for an international life.
 After graduating from BCIS, Thilo studied Mandarin intensively for one semester in Beijing Foreign Studies University and joined an exchange program in National University of Singapore, where he explored a variety of areas of engineering and was awarded "Best Student in Applied Mechanics".

 'Follow your passion' is Thilo's advice to all BCIS students.
-Passionate about planes, flying and aviation in general, he pursues a path of self-achievement rather than chasing for money.
+Passionate about planes, flying and aviation in general, he pursues a path of self-achievement rather than chasing money.
 During his days at BCIS, Thilo was active in initiating various projects, leading Student Council and playing at ACAMIS sports tournaments, all of these provided him a well-rounded growth.
 "Taking a risk, project planning, working with mentors, [and] collaborating with others ... these kinds of experiences helped me to realise I that I could do things," he reflects.
-Thilo is responsible for leading two teams at Lilium now, in charge of developing industrialization strategy, prototyping facilities for vertical-lift electric aircraft, and a wide variety of projects and initiatives.
+Thilo was responsible for leading two teams at Lilium, in charge of developing industrialization strategy, prototyping facilities for vertical-lift electric aircraft, and a wide variety of projects and initiatives.
 He has recently completed an internship at another innovative aerospace company that is developing hydrogen-powered aircraft.

 Thilo admits it is hard to believe how recently he graduated given the number of things he has already accomplished.
 He is confident that as long as he continues to follow his passion, the experiences and opportunities will always be exciting.